cognisant/Docs.DevelopmentProcess/README.md

 ##### User Story

-The user story is a concise description of the change, told from the perspective of the person who requested it.
+The user story is a concise description of the user’s problem, told from the perspective of the person who requested it.
 They usually take the following form:

 As a `<type of user>`, I want `<their goal>` so that `<a reason>`.

+Good stories are solution-agnostic.

 ##### Acceptance Criteria